zx70/Carousel-CP-M-Tools/README.md

 # Carousel-CP-M-Tools
 1983 Sources of the CP/M Tools by Carousel MicroTools

+The 'runsys' folder contains the sources for the common runtime environment.

 Carousel MicroTools Inc. was a company formed by Phil Scherrer, Deborah Scherrer, Sam Penny, and Tom Strong to produce and distribute a version of the Software Tools for microcomputers.